Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/contributor-secrets.md

 ```
 assuming that it would be provided with the correct value by the AVM CI.
 You consequently reference it in your test case as you would with any other Bicep parameter.

-Next, you create a new secret of the same name with a prefix `CUSTOM-` in a previously created Azure Key Vault of your test subscription (e.g., `CUSTOM-BackupManagementServiceEnterpriseObectId`).
+Next, you create a new secret of the same name with a prefix `CI-` in a previously created Azure Key Vault of your test subscription (e.g., `CI-BackupManagementServiceEnterpriseObectId`).
 Its value would be the object id the Enterprise Application has in the tenant of your test subscription.

-Assuming that also the `KEY_VAULT_NAME` GitHub Repository variable is configured correctly, you can now run your test pipeline and observe how the CI automatically pulls the secret and passes it into your test cases, IF, they have a parameter with a matching name.
+Assuming that also the `CI_KEY_VAULT_NAME` GitHub Repository variable is configured correctly, you can now run your test pipeline and observe how the CI automatically pulls the secret and passes it into your test cases, IF, they have a parameter with a matching name.

 # Pre-Requisites

 To use this feature, there are really only three prerequisites:
 1. Create an Azure Key Vault in your test subscription
 1. Grant the principal you use for testing in the CI at least _`Key Vault Secrets User'_ permissions on that Key Vault to enable it to pull secrets from it
-1. Configure the name of that Key Vault as a 'Repository variable' `KEY_VAULT_NAME` in your Fork.
+1. Configure the name of that Key Vault as a 'Repository variable' `CI_KEY_VAULT_NAME` in your Fork.

 The above will enable the CI to identify your Key Vault, look for matching secrets in it, and pull their values as needed.